World Series: 1919 Black Sox Scandal

 During the Series, writer and humorist Ring Lardner had facetiously called the event the "World's Serious".
 The Series turned out to indeed have serious consequences for the sport.
 After rumors circulated for nearly a year, the players were suspended in September 1920.
+The "Black Sox" were eventually acquitted in a criminal conspiracy trial.

-The "Black Sox" were acquitted in a criminal conspiracy trial.
-However, baseball in the meantime had established the office of Commissioner in an effort to protect the game's integrity, and the first commissioner, Kenesaw Mountain Landis, banned all of the players involved, including Weaver, for life.
+Meanwhile, to deal with the fallout from the scandal baseball owners had agreed to reform the discredited National Commission.
+However, when they offered esteemed federal judge Kenesaw Mountain Landis a role on the reformed Commission, he quickly made clear he would only accept an appointment as the sole Commissioner of Baseball with virtually unchecked authority over the game.
+The owners agreed.
+Immediately after and notwithstanding the acquittals, Landis banned all of the players involved (including Weaver) for life.
 The White Sox would not win a World Series again until 2005.

 The events of the 1919 Series, segueing into the "live ball" era, marked a point in time of change of the fortunes of several teams.
-The two most prolific World Series winners to date, the New York Yankees and the St. Louis Cardinals, did not win their first championship until the 1920s; and three of the teams that were highly successful prior to 1920 (the Boston Red Sox, Chicago White Sox and the Chicago Cubs) went the rest of the 20th century without another World Series win.
+The two most prolific World Series winners to date, the New York Yankees and the St. Louis Cardinals, did not win their first championship until the 1920s; and three of the teams that were highly successful prior to 1920 (the Boston Red Sox, Chicago White Sox, and Chicago Cubs) failed to win another World Series for the rest of the 20th century.
 The Red Sox and White Sox finally won again in 2004 and 2005, respectively.
-The Cubs had to wait over a century (until the 2016 season) for their next trophy.
+The Cubs won the World Series in 2016, over a century after its 1908 championship.
 They did not appear in the World Series from 1945 until 2016, the longest drought of any MLB club.

 New York Yankees dynasty (1920–1964)

-The New York Yankees purchased Babe Ruth’s contract from the Boston Red Sox after the 1919 season, appeared in their first World Series two years later in 1921, and became frequent participants thereafter.
+The New York Yankees purchased Babe Ruth's contract from the Boston Red Sox after the 1919 season, appeared in their first World Series two years later in 1921, and became frequent participants thereafter.
 The 1921 World Series was the first to be broadcast on radio.
 Over a period of 45 years from 1920 to 1964, the Yankees played in 29 World Series championships, winning 20.
 The team's dynasty reached its apex between 1949 and 1964 when the Yankees reached the World Series 14 times in 16 years, helped by an agreement with the Kansas City Athletics, after that team moved from Philadelphia during 1954–1955 offseason, whereby the teams made several deals advantageous to the Yankees, until ended by new Athletics' owner Charles O. Finley.

 During that span, the Yankees played in all World Series except 1954 and 1959, winning nine of them.
 From 1949 to 1953, the Yankees won the World Series five years in a row; from 1936 to 1939 the Yankees won four World Series Championships in a row.
 There are only two other occasions when a team has won at least three consecutive World Series: 1972 to 1974 by the Oakland Athletics, and 1998 to 2000 by the Yankees.